• Skip to primary navigation

 Traditionally, Russian Salad is made with potatoes, carrots, cornichons, canned peas, celeriac, onions, apples, boiled eggs, mayonnaise, ham or chicken, dill, mustard, salt, and pepper.
 You can add any of these vegetables/ ingredients to your salad and adjust the amounts to your taste.

-Yes, you can prepare your vegetable up to three days ahead.
+Yes, you can prepare your vegetables up to three days ahead.
 When ready to serve, mix the vegetables with freshly cut herbs and mayonnaise last minute.

 For more colorful and delicious salad recipes why not try: